 Yet even as EUR/USD slipped back below 1.2000, the weakness was less pronounced than the Brexit-plagued POUND and AUSSIE DOLLAR weakness on US-China trade concerns.
-Greenback weakness has assisted it in swinging well back above 1.1200 for now.
+Greenback weakness had assisted it in swinging well back above 1.1200, and it will be interesting to see if that maintains after the FOMC announcement and press conference.